 Your induction will be started on the antenatal ward.
 When you arrive you will have an antenatal check, which will include your blood pressure, pulse and temperature.
 You will then have cardiotocography (CTG) monitoring to ensure baby’s heartbeat is within normal range.
 Once the observations have been completed and the midwife is happy, she will ask if it’s okay to perform a vaginal examination to check the neck of the womb (cervix).

-If the cervix is closed then you will have a pessary (like a small flat tampon) inserted into your vagina, which contains a prostaglandin.
-This will stay in your vagina for 24-30hrs.
-Your baby’s heartbeat will be monitored for a further 30 minutes to ensure everything is going well.
+During the examination if your cervix is not open enough to break your waters, the midwife will put a gel, which contains a hormone into your vagina next to your cervix, to help it soften and open enough to have your waters broken.
+Your baby’s heartbeat will be monitored for a further 20 minutes to ensure everything is going well.
 You will then be able to walk around the ward.
-You will have your baby’s heart monitored on the CTG at regular intervals.
-In some cases, you may be able to go home – this is called an outpatient induction (see below).
-You will need to return at regular intervals to have your baby’s heart rate monitored.
+You will have your baby’s heart monitored on the CTG at regular intervals every 6 hours.

 Cervical Ripening Balloon catheter

-An outpatient induction means that the process will be started in the hospital, using one of the methods listed above, and then you can go home for a while.
-You may be offered of an outpatient induction if:
+An outpatient induction means that the process will be started in the hospital, using the balloon catheter and then you can go home for a while.
+You may be offered an outpatient induction if:

 - You are under Midwife-led care